-Issue/Limiting Factor being addressed: Fish passage, water temperature and seasonal low flow
+Issue/Limiting Factor being addressed: Fish passage, water temperature and seasonal low flow.

-Action to be taken: A subset (6) of the 16 preliminarily identified projects are currently being assessed and in need of immediate repair.
+Action to be taken: 16 preliminarily identified projects are currently being assessed and in need of immediate repair.
 Individual projects will be brought forward after they are scoped out for repairs.

-Stocks being affected: Chinook, Coho salmon, Steelhead, Cutthroat and Bull trout.
-Status: [SSHEAR] Seeking funding.
-Working in coordination with initial WCRRI funded assessments.
+Stocks being affected: Chinook Salmon, Coho Salmon, steelhead, Cutthroat Trout, and Bull Trout.

+Status: [SSHEAR] Current WCRRI funding is looking at all 54 SSHEAR projects in WRIA 20 including the 16 in the Hoh.

-2.1.2.4 Title of Project: SSHEAR Project Invasive Species Assessment & Mitigation.
+2.1.2.4 Title of Project: SSHEAR Project Invasive Species Assessment and Mitigation.